 PAs in all 50 states, Washington, D.C., and Guam have prescriptive practice privileges.
 Some physician assistants may not receive direct third-party (insurance) reimbursement for their services, but their services are billed for through their supervising doctor or employer.

 PAs practice in a variety of settings in nearly every medical and surgical specialty area.
 Many practice within primary care areas, including family practice.
 Other common practice areas are general surgery, surgery specialties, and emergency medicine.
 The rest are involved in teaching, research, administration, or other nonclinical roles.

 PAs may practice in any setting in which a physician provides care.
 This allows doctors to focus their skills and knowledge in a more effective way.
 PAs practice in both rural and inner city communities.
-About 30% of PAs practice in areas that have less than 50,000 people.
 The ability and willingness of PAs to practice in rural areas has improved the distribution of health care providers throughout the general population.